Drtrade/skyline-tech/README.md

 # skyline-tech
-# In this files i have designed a table that shows the details of a student and the course the student is offering.
+# In this files I have designed a table that shows the list of all approved students in the full stack development course.
 # You can modify it by yourself and make changes if you want.